DIYgod/RSSHub/docs/en/joinus/README.md

 #### Podcast feed

-Used for audio type feed, these **additional** datas can make your podcast subscribeable:
+Used for audio feed, these **additional** data are in accordance with many podcast players' subscription format:

 ```js
 ctx.state.data = {